Amid new strain, stalling vaccinations, Brazil passes 10 million COVID-19 cases

-RIO DE JANEIRO, Feb 18 (Reuters) - Brazil surpassed 10 million confirmed coronavirus cases on Thursday, as a new variant discovered in the Amazon threatens to further ravage a country where inoculations have been halted in many cities due to a lack of vaccines.
+RIO DE JANEIRO (Reuters) - Brazil surpassed 10 million confirmed coronavirus cases on Thursday, as a new variant discovered in the Amazon threatens to further ravage a country where inoculations have been halted in many cities due to a lack of vaccines.

 Epidemiologists warned the recent carnival holiday could see a further uptick in infections, coming on the heels of Christmas and New Year’s Eve celebrations that sent cases soaring.